cosmicexplorer/composter/README.md

 ## What will it compile to?

 Linux 64-bit ELF binaries.
-Other languages later, but I'll consider this project complete when it can compile pretty much everything I throw at it (I'd love to have it compile Linux, gcc, and glibc for test purposes, but that may end up being too much of a hassle).
+Probably other targets later, but I'll consider this project complete when it can compile pretty much everything I throw at it (I'd love to have it compile Linux, gcc, and glibc for test purposes, but that may end up being too much of a hassle).

 ## Why?